IN THIS MODULE, TRUSTEES WILL EXPLORE:

 The model of governance roles is adapted from: Lise Lortie, The Fiduciary Role of an Elected Board, (Le Clé)

-Kouzes & Posner, op. cit. (p.21) (The section on Ethical Leadership adapts the model of Kouzes and Posner to the school board) ⤴
+The Leadership Challenge, James M. Kouzes & Barry Z. Posner, 2012 (The section on Ethical Leadership adapts the model of Kouzes and Posner to the school board) ⤴